-Once we arrived back at Marina Grande, as decided to take a bus up to Anacapri, which as you may remember is the smaller town at the top of the hills.
+Once we arrived back at Marina Grande, we decided to take a bus up to Anacapri, which you may remember is the smaller town at the top of the hills.
 The buses are fairly small, as you can see below:

 Something else we discovered in Anacapri was giant lemons.
 These were about the size of pomelo grapefruits.
 They are said to be sweeter than regular lemons and are often the type used for making limoncello.

 If you have time, you can also take a chair lift to the top of Mount Solaro, the highest point on the island.
 Unfortunately we didn’t have time to take it in.

 Anacapri is touristy, but not nearly as busy and bustling as Capri, so if you need to get away from the crowds this is a nice little place to stroll and explore before taking the ferry back to Sorrento.

 From Sorrento: Ferries for Capri depart from Sorrento’s Marina Piccola port.
 Ferries run more frequently in the summer months.

 From Naples: Ferries from Naples to Capri depart from two ports: the Molo Beverello and the Calata Porta di Massa.
 Ferry schedules for Naples to Capri can be found here.